 You shouldn’t ignore tooth pain because of unnecessary anxiety from a past traumatic dental experience.

-The pain you feel is typically a symptom of bacterial decay irritating the nerve of your affected tooth causing abnormal sensitivity.
-Severe tooth ache in an indication that the nerve has been irreversibly inflamed, and maybe even infected by the bacteria in the decay.
+The pain you feel is typically a symptom of bacterial decay irritating the nerve of your affected tooth, causing abnormal sensitivity.
+A severe toothache indicates that the nerve has been irreversibly inflamed and may even be infected by bacteria in the decay.
 This bacterial infection can spread to other areas of the mouth, putting you at risk of more serious dental issues, such as an abscess filled with pus that requires medical attention.

-In healthy teeth, the pulp is housed in a safe place inside the chamber.
+In healthy teeth, the pulp is protected within the chamber.
 But if you’ve recently had a dental trauma or developed a severe cavity, it may expose your tooth to bacteria in your mouth.
-This may lead to an infected tooth, followed by an plethora of other unpleasant symptoms – with tooth loss being the ultimate unfortunate result.
-If you are contemplating whether to undergo a root canal vs extraction, speak with a dentist first to explore your options.
-Extraction of a tooth is typically the last resort your dentist will suggest and only when the tooth can no longer be restored.
+This may lead to an infected tooth, followed by a range of unpleasant symptoms, with tooth loss as the ultimate unfortunate result.
+If you are considering a root canal vs. extraction, speak with a dentist first to explore your options.
+Extraction of a tooth is typically the last resort your dentist will suggest, and only when the tooth can no longer be restored.

 Myths that surround root canal treatments include:

-- Extremely Painful Procedure How painful is a root canal treatment these days?
-Due to recent dental advancements and better anesthesia, root canals are just as painless as other simple procedures like tooth filling.
+- Extremely Painful Procedure: How painful is a root canal treatment these days?
+Due to recent dental advancements and improved anaesthesia, root canals are just as painless as other simple procedures, such as tooth fillings.

-- Tooth Extraction Is Better Extractions typically cost less and require less time compared with a root canal but a restored tooth can last a lifetime.
+- Tooth Extraction Is Better: Extractions typically cost less and take less time than a root canal, but a restored tooth can last a lifetime.

-Unfortunately as a result of poor oral hygiene practices, root canal treatments are a common procedure that many people undergo each year.
-If you are suffering from tooth pain and want to avoid root canal treatments altogether, make sure to visit a dentist for routine maintenance that involves a check-up and scaling and polishing.
+Unfortunately, due to poor oral hygiene, root canal treatments are a common procedure that many people undergo each year.
+If you are suffering from tooth pain and want to avoid root canal treatments altogether, make sure to visit a dentist for routine maintenance, including a check-up, scaling, and polishing.

 Oral Hygiene Tips & How to Avoid Root Canal Treatments